 - Comprehensive travel insurance package included

-The Scotiabank Passport Visa Infinite card is one of the best travel credit cards in Canada since comes with a sign up bonus worth $300 (when you apply by June 30, 2019) and 6 free airport lounge passes.
+The Scotiabank Passport Visa Infinite card is one of the best travel credit cards in Canada since comes with a sign up bonus worth $250 and 6 free airport lounge passes.
 What many people love about this card is how it doesn’t charge foreign transaction fees so it’s an ideal all-in-one card for travellers.
 If you want to learn more about the card, you can read my full review here.

 Scotiabank Gold Amex